xuzhenyang85/javascript_period1_handin/README.md

 Q: Explain the purpose of “use strict” and also Linters, exemplified with ESLint

-## Explain using sufficient code examples the following features in JavaScript.
+### Explain using sufficient code examples the following features in JavaScript.

-### Variable/function-Hoisting
+Q: Variable/function-Hoisting

-### this in JavaScript and how it differs from what we know from Java/.net.
+Q: this in JavaScript and how it differs from what we know from Java/.net.

-### Function Closures and the JavaScript Module Pattern
+Q: Function Closures and the JavaScript Module Pattern

-### Immediately-Invoked Function Expressions (IIFE)
+Q: Immediately-Invoked Function Expressions (IIFE)

-### JavaScripts Prototype
+Q: JavaScripts Prototype

-### User defined Callback Functions
+Q: User defined Callback Functions

-### Explain the methods map, filter and reduce
+Q: Explain the methods map, filter and reduce

-### Provide examples of user defined reusable modules implemented in Node.js
+Q: Provide examples of user defined reusable modules implemented in Node.js

-## ES6-7 and TypeScript
+### ES6-7 and TypeScript

-### Provide examples and explain the es2015 features: let, arrow functions, this, rest parameters, de-structuring assignments, maps/sets etc.
+Q: Provide examples and explain the es2015 features: let, arrow functions, this, rest parameters, de-structuring assignments, maps/sets etc.

-### Explain and demonstrate how es2015 supports modules (import and export) similar to what is offered by NodeJS.
+Q: Explain and demonstrate how es2015 supports modules (import and export) similar to what is offered by NodeJS.

-### Provide an example of ES6 inheritance and reflect over the differences between Inheritance in Java and in ES6.
+Q: Provide an example of ES6 inheritance and reflect over the differences between Inheritance in Java and in ES6.

-### Provide examples with es6, running in a browser, using Babel and Webpack
+Q: Provide examples with es6, running in a browser, using Babel and Webpack

-### Provide an number of examples to demonstrate the benefits of using TypeScript, including, types, interfaces, classes and generics
+Q: Provide an number of examples to demonstrate the benefits of using TypeScript, including, types, interfaces, classes and generics

-## Callbacks, Promises and async/await
+### Callbacks, Promises and async/await

-## Explain about promises in ES-6 including, the problems they solve, a quick explanation of the Promise API and:
+### Explain about promises in ES-6 including, the problems they solve, a quick explanation of the Promise API and:

-### Example(s) that demonstrate how to avoid the callback hell  (“Pyramid of Doom")
+Q: Example(s) that demonstrate how to avoid the callback hell  (“Pyramid of Doom")

-### Example(s) that demonstrate how to execute asynchronous code in serial or parallel
+Q: Example(s) that demonstrate how to execute asynchronous code in serial or parallel

-### Example(s) that demonstrate how to implement our own promise-solutions.
+Q: Example(s) that demonstrate how to implement our own promise-solutions.

-### Example(s) that demonstrate error handling with promises
+Q: Example(s) that demonstrate error handling with promises

 Explain about JavaScripts async/await, how it relates to promises and reasons to use it compared to the plain promise API.